eggheadio/egghead-instructor-center/README.md

 ### Styles

 Styling is done with default Tachyons classes.
 The `*-ns` (not small) classes are used to apply anything specific to non-mobile screen sizes, so that all components are built mobile-first.

+### Promotion

+All resources are eligible for **promotion** to facilitate code reuse.
+If a resource is shared by multiple directories, the principle of _least common ancestor_ applies and that shared resource is _promoted_ to the least common ancestor’s directory.

+### Paths

+This project uses ES2015 modules for sharing code between files. `NODE_PATH` is set to `src` so `import Icon from 'components/Icon'` will grab `src/components/Icon`.
+When trying to decide if an import should use an absolute or relative path, it depends on the situation: if something belongs to an inner module/component, it should reference the pieces relatively; if something is using a general promoted module/component, it should import the pieces absolutely.
+A good rule of thumb is to keep everything relative that would be moved together so it is self-contained.

 ### Routes